 \subsection{Closed-open maps}

-The closed-open map takes as input a quantum cohomology class and its output is an element of Hochschild cohomology.
-In the monotone situation, this map is a special case of the functor described in the work of Ma'u, Wehrheim, and the second author \cite{Mau_Wehrheim_Woodward}.
+The closed-open map takes as input a quantum cohomology class and its output is an element of Hochschild cohomology:

+In the monotone situation, the construction of this map is a special case of the construction of the functor described in the work of Ma'u, Wehrheim, and the second author \cite{Mau_Wehrheim_Woodward}.
 For monotone symplectic manifolds $X_0$, $X_1$, \cite{Mau_Wehrheim_Woodward} defines an \ainfty functor